dthompson2003/Digital-Imaging-Final/README.md

 ---------------------------------------------------------------------------------------------------------------
 # Setup and Instructions
-Requires Google Colab with \textbf{GPU runtime enabled}.
+Requires Google Colab with GPU runtime enabled.